pimcore/customer-data-framework/doc/30_OAuth-Server.md

 # Working with OAuth

 This chapter describes of how to use the OAuth - Server.
-To help you build login or authorization-systems as quickly as possible to handle a client coming from different types of devices and platforms (Web-App, mobile App).
+To help you build a login or authorization-system as quickly as possible to handle a client coming from different types of devices or platforms (Web-App, mobile App).

-There are several ways to authenticate and after authenticated successfully to authorize an user.
+There are several ways to authenticate and authorize an user.
 For authentication/authorization-issues you can use grants to identify a certain user.
 Before those grants are described in detail, there are some technical terms that need to be described first: